phanta864/gitsearch/README.md

 ### By Ephantus Mwangi

+## About
+   This is an app that enable users to search and view people found in Github and view their repositories.

 ## Description

     In "cryptography", a Caesar cipher is one of the simplest and most widely known encryption techniques, which this Java App ustilises.